ColtHands/figma-build/Readme.md

 1. Obtain `accessToken` from your figma settings/account.
 2. Set this `accessToken` as an argument in `pnpm dev` script inside `package.json`
-3. Fing out file from which you want to get those styles from
+3. Find out file from which you want to get those styles from
    * In this URL `https://www.figma.com/file/P2oVdik0Q0pUoIxRIzaMjK/API_STUFF?t=Izh75bvDR8rlV1Yq-0` the file would be `P2oVdik0Q0pUoIxRIzaMjK`